Nordln/EasydiffusionWiki/Writing-prompts.md

     `girl on a swing, green grass, pink trousers`

 * Stable Diffusion only takes 75 "tokens" into account.
-A token can be a single word, or a common combination of words.
-Some very long words can also count as two tokens.
+A token can be an entire word, but some long words can also count as two or more tokens.
+Each digit of a number is a token, so `1920s` counts as 5 tokens.

 * Due to the way Stable Diffusion was trained, there are a few words that often improve the quality of images, e.g. `highly detailed` or `trending on artstation`: